robots4life/angular-prettier-eslint/README.md

   ➜  press h + enter to show help
 ```

-Open `http://localhost:4200/` in a browser of your choice.
+Open <a target="_blank" href="http://localhost:4200/">http://localhost:4200/</a> in a browser of your choice and you will be presented with the default Angular app.

+:tada:

 <img src="/docs/data/001_default_app_Screenshot_20240925_094448.png">